 Invasive Aquatic Plants - A threat to lakes

-While native plants are important parts of lakes, you may have heard about problematic plants, such as Eurasian watermilfoil.
-These plants are considered invasive, meaning they are not native to this area that do not have natural controls.
-They can be harmful to lakes by:
+While native plants are important parts of lakes, you may have heard about problematic invasive plants, such as Eurasian watermilfoil.
+These plants are not native to this area and do not have natural controls.
+They are considered noxious weeds that can be harmful to lakes by: